This page describes a new design for my switch machine controllers. Click here for an archive of the version 1 design.

-For the one track section type with multiple coils, I need to use a TB6612 driver breakout board (BOB), because this part can drive higher current loads.
+For one type of track section which has multiple coils, I need to use a TB6612 driver breakout board (BOB), because this part can drive higher current loads.
 The KATO double-crossover section has four coils in parallel, making the effective resistance only 5 ohms, thus making the current draw 2.4 amps.
 The TB6612 is rated for up to 3 amps for short pulses, so it will work fine.
 KATO has also released single-crossover track sections in left-hand and right-hand versions.
 These sections have 2 turnouts, but they are on a common linkage sharing a single solenoid, so the electrical load is the same as all the non-crossover turnouts.

 The heart of the controller is any of several types of Arduino processors.
-All that’s required are the two I2C pins (SDA and SCL) and three digital I/O pins for each turnout to be controlled.
-The Arduino is programmed to act as an I2C peripheral device, being controlled by a separate I²C central device, such as another Arduino or a Raspberry Pi.
+All that’s required are the two I2C pins (SDA and SCL) of the controller, plus three digital I/O pins for each turnout to be controlled.
+The Arduino is programmed to act as an I2C peripheral device, being controlled by a separate I2C central device, such as another Arduino or a Raspberry Pi.
 Multiple controllers can reside on the same I2C bus as long as each is set to a different address.
-I’ll be using Adafruit Pro Trinkets (5 volt version) which are compact, inexpensive (under $10 USD), and have enough digital I/O pins to support 4 turnouts while still leaving the I2C pins available.
+I’m currently testing Adafruit Pro Trinkets (5 volt version) which are compact, inexpensive (under $10 USD), and have enough digital I/O pins to support 4 turnouts while still leaving the I2C pins available.

 Here’s a YouTube clip of an Arduino Micro (on the right) driving a KATO Unitrack turnout via the L293D driver chip (on the left).
 The minimum pulse to throw the turnout points was 10 milliseconds for this test.